Ageing NKF community dialysis centres to be refurbished to meet rising demand

 The new air-conditioning system removes airborne pollutants and allergens, creating a healthier environment for patients with respiratory issues and allergies.

 The centre also installed a facial recognition system to offer patients a contactless way to enter.
-The device also has a wide-angle lens that can detect those in a wheelchair or using a personal mobility aid.
+The device has a wide-angle lens that can detect those in a wheelchair or using a personal mobility aid.

 Mr John Chia, the temple’s vice-chairman, said the religious organisation was proud to support a charity that believes in a holistic care approach.

-In 1995, the temple donated $1.5 million to NKF to set up a dialysis centre in Yishun, and contributes regularly to patient care, organises activities and distributes household items to them.
+In 1995, the temple donated $1.5 million to NKF to set up a dialysis centre in Yishun, and it contributes regularly to patient care, organises activities and distributes household items to them.

 “Kidney failure can be a big setback for a patient.
 So we want to cheer them up and make sure that they are mentally prepared for treatment,” said Mr Chia.